SAP-samples/xsa-cap-migration-using-basextn/DataMigration.md

 **Note:**

    To grant the necessary privileges for migration using the HANA Cloud self-service migration tool, the target HDI container schema must be accessible by the database user performing the migration.
-Use the following SQL commands to grant these privileges:
+Use the following SQL commands to grant these privileges and run it in the target HANA Cloud database system:

    ```
    CREATE LOCAL TEMPORARY COLUMN TABLE #PRIVILEGES LIKE _SYS_DI.TT_SCHEMA_PRIVILEGES;